-General
+1. General

+- 1.1.
 There are three posts within the Mayoral Office which are appointed on a different basis to other Combined Authority posts.
-In particular:

-- (i) The individuals' political activities or affiliations are taken into account in the recruitment process; - (ii) The contracts of employment for these posts automatically end on the expiry of the Mayor's term of office - (iii) The individuals are accountable for the performance of their duties to the Mayor - (iv) The individuals are subject to additional requirements as to their conduct, as set out below, which do not apply to other Combined Authority officers.
+In particular: - (a) The contracts of employment for these posts automatically end on the expiry of the Mayor's term of office; - (b) The individuals are accountable for their performance of their duties to the Mayor; - (c) The individuals are subject to additional requirements as to their conduct, as set out below, which do not apply to other Combined Authority officers.

-The Legal Basis of Mayoral Appointments
+2. The Legal Basis of Mayoral Appointments

-Political assistants are an established part of the local government landscape and are provided for in legislation including:

-- Section 9 of the Local Government and Housing Act 1989; - The Local Authorities (Elected Mayor and Mayor's Assistant) (England) Regulations 2002; and - The West of England Combined Authority Order 2017

-Neither the Mayor nor the Combined Authority have any express power to appoint staff and there is no specific statutory authority for the appointment of political assistants in the Combined Authority.
-These posts within the Mayoral Office are appointed by the Mayor using the general power of competence conferred on him by Article 12 of the Cambridgeshire and Peterborough Combined Authority Order 2017.

-Similar posts elsewhere in local government are designated by statute as politically restricted.
-However, the regime for political restriction, as set out in the 1989 Act, does not allow for posts to be designated as politically restricted unless they meet one of the statutory criteria.
-It would therefore not be lawful to seek to prohibit the postholders from, for example, announcing their candidature for election as a member of the House of Commons, should they wish to do so.
-Nonetheless, as the posts are similar to posts elsewhere which would be politically restricted, they are subject to additional restrictions as to the conduct of the postholders over and above those which apply to officers of the Combined Authority generally.
+- 2.1.
+Political assistants are an established part of the local government landscape and are provided for in legislation including: - Section 9 of the Local Government and Housing Act 1989; - The Local Authorities (Elected Mayor and Mayor's Assistant) (England) Regulations 2002; and - The West of England Combined Authority Order 2017 - 2.2.
+There is no specific statutory authority for the appointment of political assistants in the Combined Authority.
+These posts within the Mayoral Office are appointed by the Mayor using the general power of competence conferred on him by Article 12 of the Cambridgeshire and Peterborough Combined Authority Order 2017. - 2.3.
+The posts are subject to political restriction on the basis that the duties of the postholders consist in or involve giving advice on a regular basis to the Mayor themselves.
+The statutory provision at section 2(3) of the Local Government and Housing Act 1989 refers to giving advice to the "authority" and does not refer to advising a Mayor, but in the context of a Mayoral Combined Authority the reference to the "authority" can be taken to include the Mayor. - 2.4.
+These posts are subject to additional restrictions as to the conduct of the postholders over and above those which apply to officers of the Combined Authority whose posts are politically restricted.
 The purpose of these additional restrictions is to ensure that any potential conflict between the postholders being paid from public funds and having access to public resources and with their participation in party politics is managed.

-The application of the political restriction regime to these posts depends upon their duties.
-Restriction will automatically apply where officers' duties consist in or involve one or both of:

-- giving advice on a regular basis to the authority themselves, to any committee or sub-committee of the authority or to any joint committee on which the authority are represented: or - speaking on behalf of the authority on a regular basis to journalists or broadcasters.
+2.5.
 Provided appropriate safeguards are in place the appointment of these officers is a legitimate and lawful use of the general power.
 These officers perform a valuable role in allowing the Mayor to obtain political advice without compromising the impartiality of other officers.

-Duties
+3. Duties